m-e-conroy/angular-dialog-service/README.md

 - Bootstrap 3: There's a problem with the actual modal being displayed even though it appears in the HTML code to be present.
 I found that adding a "display: block" to Bootstrap 3's .modal class solved the problem.
 - It should not rely on including the Bootstrap JS.

+ToDo:

+- Add support for AngularJS 1.2
+	. change templates in $templateCache to support ng-bind-html instead of ng-bind-html-unsafe . add notes to include ngSanitize for the above change